morishetty-v/AWSLambda/README.md

-# AWSLambda
-How to make custom runtime environments in AWS Lambda
+# How to make custom runtime environments in AWS Lambda

 ### 1. Create a Dockerfile with a custom runtime environment ###